hmgomes/hmgomes.github.io/_pages/about.md

     * One week vacations in the South Island :)

 * (July 2020) scikit-multiflow and papers
-    * Paper accepted at Discovery Science 2020.
+    * Paper accepted for publication in Discovery Science 2020.
     * Presented the tutorial entitled 'Machine learning  for data streams in Python with scikit-multi flow' at IJCNN 2020 with Jacob Montiel, Jesse Read and Albert Bifet.
     * New MOA 20.07 release.
 [Read more](https://moa.cms.waikato.ac.nz/new-release-of-moa-20-07/).
     * Blog entry about SRP on the MOA website.
 [Read more](https://moa.cms.waikato.ac.nz/streaming-random-patches/).

 * (June 2020) COMPX523 wrap-up and papers!
-    * Paper accepted at DAWAK 2020.
+    * Paper accepted for publication in DAWAK 2020.
     * COMPX523 (Data stream mining) 2020 has ended.
 It was interesting to teach over Zoom, but I prefer to teach in a classroom.

 * (May 2020) Chaired a Session for PAKDD 2020